-READ 0800 Preparation for College Reading
+READ 0800 Preparation for College Reading 3 credits: 3 hours lecture/week

-This course will introduce basic skills necessary to read and understand college level texts in a variety of content areas.
-Topics will include: practices to increase comprehension, increase vocabulary, development of thoughtful responses to reading and basic organization of textbook information.
-(Prerequisites: Appropriate score on RCTC placement test).
-(4 C).
+This course will introduce basic skills necessary to read and understand college-level texts in a variety of content areas.
+Emphasis will be placed on increasing comprehension and vocabulary, development of thoughtful responses to reading, and basic organization of textbook information.
+Appropriate score on placement test is required.
+(Prerequisites: None).